-She discovered clay, an ideal medium for her interest in textural plasticity, as an undergraduate at the University of Wisconsin.
-After completing her degree there, Sorensen went on to work with mentors Peter Voulkos, Paul Soldner, Don Reitz, Rudy Autio and others who were pushing the medium in fresh, sculptural directions.
-Today, in her Snowmass Village, CO., and Winter Park, FL., studios, she continues to evolve and expand her concerns in the series of works that explore her enduring interests: the natural environment and conceptual notions of the vessel.
-"Sorensen's ultimate subject is growth and change.
+“Her ultimate subject is growth and change.
 Characteristics of both the physical world that surrounds us and the interior landscape we carry inside, movement and energy are the essence of life.
-Sorensen's works breathe with this truth and in turn, convey it to us."
-Eleanor Heartney, Art Critic, Art in America.
+Sorensen’s works breathe with this truth and in turn, convey it to us.” —Eleanor Heartney, Art Critic, Art in America.

-Sorensen’s work is in numerous museum, corporate and private collections.
-Among them are the Everson Museum of Art, Cornell Fine Arts Museum, San Angelo Museum of Fine Art, American Museum of Ceramic Art, Flint Institute of Arts, Newark Museum, Racine Art Museum, Florida State Capitol Art Collection, Town of Snowmass Village, City of Orlando, City of Winter Park, Orlando Shakespeare Theater, SunTrust Bank, Darden Restaurant Corporation, Neiman Marcus Corporation, The United Company, The White House Collection, Washington, D.C., Stetson University and the University of Central Florida.
+Sorensen’s work is in numerous museums, corporate and private collections.
+Among them are the Everson Museum of Art, Cornell Museum of Fine Art, San Angelo Museum of Fine Art, American Museum of Ceramic Art, Flint Institute of Arts, Newark Museum, Racine Art Museum, Mennello Museum of American Art, Florida State Capitol Art Collection, Orlando International Airport, Town of Snowmass Village, City of Orlando, City of Winter Park, Orlando Shakespeare Theater, SunTrust Bank, Darden Restaurant Corporation, Neiman Marcus Corporation, The United Company, The White House Collection, Washington, D.C., Stetson University and the University of Central Florida.

-Sorensen’s work has been published widely, in periodicals and texts, from the 2010 monograph, Barbara Sorensen: Topographies, to Picturing Florida: From the First Coast to the Space Coast (2008), Finding Balance (2006, with curator James Surls), Janet Mansfield’s 2005 Ceramics in the Environment, The Craft and Art of Clay, 3rd Ed., 1999, (cover image) by Susan Peterson, and Architectural Ceramics 1999, by Peter King.
+Sorensen’s work has been published widely in periodicals, texts and monographs including: Barbara Sorensen: Mennello Museum of American Art, (2017), Barbara Sorensen: Topographies (2010), Picturing Florida: From the First Coast to the Space Coast (2008), Finding Balance with curator James Surls (2006), Ceramics in the Environment by Janet Mansfield (2005), The Craft and Art of Clay, Third Edition, by Susan Peterson (cover image), (1999) and Architectural Ceramics by Peter King, (cover image), (1999).